Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Workers tend to slide into isolation when they telecommute.
 That’s because they don’t get instant replies and begin to do things on their own as a result.

-This style of work can affect your work schedule and workflow.
+This style of work can affect your schedule and workflow.

 So, encourage your remote team members to always link up with each and collaborate on projects that require different skills to execute.
 While each team member handles tasks that require their skills, they should communicate with others to cross reference critical issues and how their work connects with each other.